nsrau/azure-docs.it-it/articles/cosmos-db/configure-synapse-link.md

 ## <a name="getting-started-with-azure-synpase-link---samples"></a><a id="cosmosdb-synapse-link-samples"></a> Introduzione a Collegamento ad Azure Synapse - Esempi

-È possibile trovare esempi per iniziare a usare Collegamento ad Azure Synapse in [Github](https://aka.ms/cosmosdb-synapselink-samples) che presentano soluzioni end-to-end con scenari IoT e Retail.
+È possibile trovare esempi per iniziare a usare il collegamento a sinapsi di Azure in [GitHub](https://aka.ms/cosmosdb-synapselink-samples). che presentano soluzioni end-to-end con scenari IoT e Retail.

 ## <a name="next-steps"></a>Passaggi successivi